How to Deep Clean Your Bathroom in 8 Steps

 How Gross Is the Bathroom?

-Why: Besides the soap-scum issue, there’s the showerhead, which can harbor Mycobacterium avium, a pathogen linked to pulmonary disease.
+Why: The shower head can harbor Mycobacterium avium, a pathogen linked to pulmonary disease.
 Gerba says that turning on a neglected shower can send millions of germs straight into your lungs.

 What to do: Dip a grout brush in straight bleach and scrub any discolored areas; rinse well.
 Be sure to ventilate the room.

 Seal grout every six months to help prevent moisture and grime from infiltrating.

 Why: Grout is porous and highly susceptible to bacteria growth.

 What to do: Spray tile, countertops, walls, and the ceiling with all-purpose cleaner and turn on the shower, cranking the hot water until steam builds (about five minutes).